fixxiefixx/Simple-TCP-relay-server-for-MLAPI-and-Godot4/README.md

 # Simple-TCP-relay-server-for-MLAPI-and-Godot4
-A simple TCP based relay server and transport for the Unity MLAPI networking library
+A simple TCP based relay server and transport for the Unity MLAPI networking library and Godot4

 This relay server was tested with the MLAPI version 12.1.7 and Godot 4.0.2 (Mono version).